RumbleDB/python-jsoniq/README.md

 # queries are sequence of items.
 # A Python list will be seamlessly converted to a sequence of items by the library.
 # Currently we only support strs, ints, floats, booleans, None, lists, and dicts.
-# But if you need more (like date, bytes, etc) we can add them without any problem.
+# But if you need more (like date, bytes, etc) we will add them without any problem.
 # JSONiq has a rich type system.

 rumble.bind('$c', [1,2,3,4, 5, 6])